roland-rad-lab/CRISPR_rust/README.md

 ```

 From here we can optionally choose to publish our image to an image repository so others can download it.
-In this case to our public repo at
+In this case to our public repo at [LRZ gitlab](https://gitlab.lrz.de/roland-rad-lab/images-public/container_registry).

 ```bash